 If you think you’re not going to be able to afford to pay your mortgage, contact your lender as soon as possible to discuss the options that might be available to you.

-For example, you could consider taking a three-month mortgage payment holiday to give yourself a bit of financial breathing space.
+For example, you could consider taking a mortgage payment holiday to give yourself a bit of financial breathing space.
 Bear in mind, however, that you are simply deferring these payments so that when you start paying for your mortgage again, your monthly payments will be slightly higher.
-You can find out what taking a mortgage payment holiday will mean for your future repayments with comparison site MoneySuperMarket.com’s mortgage payment holiday calculator.
+It’s also important to understand that even though a mortgage payment holiday shouldn’t impact your credit score, it could make it harder for you to remortgage in future.
+You can find out what taking a mortgage payment holiday will mean for your future repayments with our mortgage payment holiday calculator.
 Read more about how mortgage payment holidays work in our article “everything you need to know about taking a mortgage payment holiday“.

 There may be other options available which could help make your monthly payments more manageable.
 You might be able to move your mortgage from a repayment to an interest-only basis, although you’ll need to be able to demonstrate to your lender that you’ve got a plan in place to pay back the capital you owe at the end of your mortgage term.
 Alternatively, if you’re not tied into your current mortgage deal, you could think about remortgaging to a cheaper rate to reduce your monthly payments.
 Many lenders have reduced the maximum amount they will lend during the coronavirus crisis, so you’ll typically only be able to borrow up to 75% of your property’s value, although some have restricted this to 60%.